nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_tiering/files_tiering.md

 6. Click **Add**
     ![](images/2.png)

-7. Search for **adminuser01** as the user and click the checkbox next to it.
+7. Search for **adminuserXX** as the user and click the checkbox next to it where XX is the user number assigned to you.
     ![](images/3.png)

 8. Click **Next** > **Generate Key** > **Download Key**